mpenner2003/ZapChirp/README.md

     User registration and login
         Registration: Users can register by providing their full name, username, email, password, and gender.
 The password is hashed and stored securely in the database.
         Login: Registered users can log in using their username and password.
 A JWT token is generated upon successful login and is used for authenticating subsequent requests.
-        Logout: Users can log out, which invalidates their session token.

-    FEATURES THAT ARE STILL A WORK IN PROGRESS:
+        Logout: If users refresh the page, users can log out, which invalidates their session tokens FEATURES THAT ARE STILL A WORK IN PROGRESS:
     Real-time messaging with contacts
-        Messaging: Users can send and receive messages in real-time using Socket.io.
-Messages are stored in MongoDB.
+        Messaging: Users would be able to send and receive messages in real-time using Socket.io.
+Messages should be stored in MongoDB.
         WebSockets: WebSocket connections are used to ensure instant delivery of messages between users.
-        Typing Indicators: Optionally, typing indicators can be implemented to show when a contact is typing.
     Add and manage contacts
-        Adding Contacts: Users can add new contacts by entering the contact's name and email.
-Both users will see each other in their contact lists upon successful addition.
+        Adding Contacts: Users would add new contacts by entering the contact's name and email.
+Both users would see each other in their contact lists upon successful addition.
-        Managing Contacts: Users can view their list of contacts, start a chat with a contact, or create a group chat including multiple contacts.
     Create and join group chats
         Group Chat Creation: Users can create group chats by selecting multiple contacts.
 Each group chat has a unique name and a list of members.
         Joining Group Chats: Users can join group chats they are invited to or are a member of, and start messaging in real-time.
     Responsive design
 Main Code Issues:
+    Issues with connecting to MongoDB.
+For whatever reason, registration information is saved, but cannot be found on MongoDB.
+When we try logging in, login is successful, which to us is very strange.
+    Adding contacts feature does not work as intended.
+We are unsure as to why this is happening.
+    The chat function otherwise would work, but adding contacts is a barrier to that.
+The program in theory should allow messages to be sent.
+    At this current time, we are turning in an unfinished product.
+The Backend is mostly complete, and tests have been done on it, but we have had trouble linking the frontend.
 Installation
     Prerequisites
         Node.js and npm